Catalina Island Camps staff live with campers and guide them through the daily camp program.

 (In order to be considered for employment at CIC you must meet the following criteria)

-Staff must be available for the entire summer with a start date of June 1st (Leadership Team), June 4th (New Waterfront Staff/Waterfront Lifeguard Training), or 7th (All Staff Mandatory Staff Development) through August 13, 2019
+Staff must be available for the entire summer with a start date of June 1st (Leadership Team), June 4th (Waterfront Lifeguard and Challenge Team), or 8th (All Staff Mandatory Staff Development) through August 13, 2019

 Have First-Aid and CPR certification upon arriving at camp.
 Waterfront staff should have previous Life-guarding experience or be very comfortable in the water.
 (Waterfront Lifeguard Training provided at camp).

 Submit to a drug screening during staff training in accordance with the Catalina Island Camps, Inc. Substance Abuse Policy.
 Participate in our Child Abuse Prevention online course prior to employment.

 Be willing to maintain a well-groomed appearance during the entirety of your employment.
 (At the discretion of Camp Directors)

 Possess the desire and ability to work with children (6-year-olds to 16-year-olds) in an outdoor setting

 Possess the ability to relate to one’s peer group